Filter Evaluation v0.9.0

 # Flat list for value-based filters

-names = [p.name for p in matched if p.name]
+names = [p.name for p in matches if p.name]

 if __name__ == "__main__":